jreichwald/HS_LaTeX-Template/README.md

-# LaTeX-Template for Bachelor- and Masterthesis at Mannheim University of Applied Sciences
+# LaTeX-Template for Bachelor- and Masterthesis at Mannheim Technical University of Applied Sciences

 ## General Notes
 * __This template is just a sample!__ Please adapt it to the requirements of your scientific advisor (i.e. adapt citation style, page margins etc.)